Support while waiting for benefit payments

 If you find that you are going to have to borrow money, see if there’s a credit union in your area.
 They specialise in offering loans at low rates and helping members who need financial help.

-Some credit unions may lend money straightaway to new members without having to save with them first.
+Some credit unions might lend money straightaway to new members without having to save with them first.

 You will have to pay a higher interest charge than the rates offered to regular savers, but this rate is usually much lower than other high-cost credit, such as payday loans or doorstep loans.